The Unknown Soldier (2017 film): Release

 The film's release was tied to the centenary of Finnish independence.
 It premiered in Finland on 27 October 2017 at 140 locations with an age rating of 16 and distributed by SF Studios.
 German independent film distributor Beta Cinema purchased the international sales rights for the movie.
 The Unknown Soldier was featured at the American Film Market in November 2017, and during the same month SF Studios acquired distribution rights for Sweden, Norway and Denmark and Arrow Films the rights for the United Kingdom and Ireland.
 The international premier of the film was at the Tallinn Black Nights Film Festival in Estonia on 23 November 2017.
 It opened at the Subtitle film festival in Ireland on 25 November 2017, in Sweden on 6 December 2017, in Iceland on 25 January 2018 and in Norway on 9 February 2018.
-While the running time of the film's original domestic theatre release was 179 minutes, an international version was cut to 133 minutes.

 Reception

 Box office

 In Finland, The Unknown Soldier grossed €3.0 million during its previews and opening weekend.
 It broke the record for the biggest opening weekend for a Finnish-language film and settled overall third after Star Wars: The Force Awakens and Spectre.
 It was the highest-grossing film of 2017 in Finnish cinema with €13.5 million.